Inihaw na Pusit Recipe (Grilled Squid)

 - 1 cup soy sauce

-- In a large container, combine onion and tomato
+- In a large container, combine onion and tomato1 tomato, 1 yellow onion

 - Stuff the squid with the onion and tomato mixture.
-Add more if necessary.
+Add more if necessary.3 squid

 - Grill the squid for 6 to 8 minutes per side.

 - Make the dipping sauce by combining soy sauce, chili pepper, and lemon.
 Stir.1 cup soy sauce, 3 pieces Thai chili, 1/2 lemon

 - Serve with the dipping sauce.
 Share and Enjoy!